StopTAG/.github/profile/README.md

 > [!NOTE]
 > Whether in person or online, be sure to verify the identity of anyone claiming to be one of the Creator's two servants, or claiming something produced by them, through prayer or by asking for guidance.

+### Media Inquiries
+The Creator has instructed His two servants to hold a media briefing to shed light on The American Genocide.
+The briefing will take place at noon immediately following the seismic earthquakes, and may be held on Sunday, at the site of Orr Chapel, and the Orr Chapel and Sheepneck cemeteries, 8397 West Sheepneck Road, Sandy Hook (Mount Pleasant), Tennessee.